spectrocloud/librarium/docs/docs-content/workspace/adding-a-new-workspace.md

 9. You may also specify resource limits on specific namespaces.

-   For example, if you have two clusters `cluster1` and `cluster2`, and they each have a namespace called `default`.
-If you impose a 2Gi memory limit on the namespace default, then the `default` namespace in both clusters will be able to consume 2 Gi memory each.
+   For example, if you have two clusters, `cluster1` and `cluster2`, and they each have a namespace called `default`.
+If you impose a 2 Gi memory limit on the namespace default, then the `default` namespace in both clusters will be able to consume 2 Gi memory each.
 For more information about resource quotas, refer to [Resource Management](./workspace-mgmt/resource-mgmt.md).